Sinan81/cpsc128/assignment1.md

 ## Logistics

-Submit your assignment by emailing your python programs to me as a *.zip file.
+Submit your assignment by emailing your python programs to me as a single *.zip file.

 ## Copyright